zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/elastic-search-and kibana/_index.md

 ---
-title: Elastic Search and Kibana on Kubernetes
+title: Elastic Search and Kibana on Kubernetes on Portworx
 linkTitle: Elastic Search and Kibana
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, elastic, elastic stack, elastic search, kibana
 description: Find out how to easily deploy Elasticsearch and Kibana on Kubernetes using Portworx to preserve state!